 Very interestingly, from the classification tree above, one sees that actually the most important state for a candidate to win to ensure the highest probability of being the Democratic nominee is Illinois.
-However, if that candidate loses Illinois, another possible path to the nomination is: Lose Illinois -> Win Hawaii -> Lose Alaska.

 The other result from bootstrap sampling was as follows: